rmetzler/bliki/wiki/gpg/terrible.md

 impossible, and integration with mobile mail applications is nonexistant.
 Hope you only ever read your mail from a Real Computer!</del>

 vollkorn points out that the above is inaccurate.
-He posted a couuple of options for GPG on Android, and the state of the art for iOS GPG apps is apparently better than I was able to find.
+He posted a couple of options for GPG on Android, and the state of the art for iOS GPG apps is apparently better than I was able to find.
 See [his comment](#comment-1422227740) for details.